erickasylvester/angularBookGuide/README.md

 # Twin Book Guide

+This application was inspired by the author herself being currently pregnant with Twin Boys!
+As an initiative to be exposed to Angular front-end development, I took a pluralsight course "Angular: Getting Started" to take me on a journey to develop an application that lets you search for books to learn more about twins :)

+## Tech Stack
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.

 This application was developed using Angular Technology for the front end as a training excercise.
 The concepts learned include:

 Built-in Directives (i.e. 'ngIf', 'ngFor'), Two-way data binding, Angular Dependency Injector, Routing, Observable objects

+The backend data is hardcoded at the moment.

 ## Development server